thorvg/thorvg/README.md

   <img width="930" height="473" src="https://github.com/Samsung/thorvg/blob/master/res/example_primitives.png">
 </p>
 <br />
-Basically your program could use this library functions by calling neat TVG APIs while switching drawing context (if you have your own drawing engine).
-ThorVG serializes drawing commands among volatile paints' nodes and performs sync/asynchronous rendering by its engines.
-ThorVG supports vector images such as SVG, and also will support other popular formats in the future, on demand.
-On rendering, it can spawn intermediate frame buffers for compositing vector scenes but only when it's necessary.
+Your program could call neat TVG APIs while switching drawing context If you have your own drawing engine.
+During the API calls, ThorVG serializes drawing commands among the volatile paints' nodes then performs synchronous/asynchronous rendering using own backend raster engines.
+ThorVG supports vector images such as SVG, also expand supporting other popular formats on demand.
+On the rendering, it could spawn intermediate frame-buffers for compositing scenes only when it's necessary.
 The next figure shows you a brief strategy on how to use ThorVG on your system.<br />
 <br />
 <p align="center">
   <img width="900" height="288" src="https://github.com/Samsung/thorvg/blob/master/res/example_flow.png">